brain-os/brain-proto/docs/primitive_translation.md

-# Data representation
+# Primitive translation

+>> Data from entity and feature are represented as BrainQuantity.
+During storage or while calculation, primitive types are required.
+Translation layer transform data from BrainQuantity to primitive and vice versa

+This translation will require during
+1. BrainQuantity storage into DB
+2. BrainBinaryQuantity read from DB
+3. ML Bridge - calling ml functions require features (brain quantity)
+4. ML Bridge - results of ml functions are primitives, and they will be used BrainQuantity
+5. Rule bridge - calling rule engine
+6. Rule bridge - result of rule engine

 [Language Mapping](https://developers.google.com/protocol-buffers/docs/proto3#scalar)

 ## Constraints
 1. Only time series data (For attribute qualifier)
-2. Limited support to predicate
+2. Limited support to predicate qualifier

-## Tables
+## Tables in feature lake
 1. key (Sha256) to event key
-2. function to features
+2. function to features (updates in config of model should update this table)
-3. features to functions
+3. features to functions (updates in config of model should update this table)
 4. key to feature (main table)
-5. entity id to event key
+5. entity id to event key (change in attribute of 1 entity will result in all dependent models)

 ## Data Stores
-1. entity - arango
-2. features - mongo
+1. features - mongo
-3. time series - influx
+2. time series - influx
-4. Profile - mongo
+3. Profile and other data structures - mongo

 ## Translation Layer
 1. Feature(BrainQuantity) to primitive
 2. Primitives to features (BrainQuantity)

-### Supported feature quantities
+### Supported quantities
 | BrainQuantity        | Protobuf Scaler | Assigned Type | Default Datastore   | Notes   |
 | ------------------   | --------------- |------------- |------------- |------------- |
 | BrainBinaryQuantity   | bool   | boolean   | Any |      |